TechT3o/Haptic_depth_sensing_glove/docs/proposal.md

 - A haptic glove as a tactile-vision sensory substitution for wayfinding.

-Very similar paper as they also sue a glove based embedded system to do sensory substitution for wayfinding.
+Very similar paper as they also use a glove-based embedded system to do sensory substitution for wayfinding.

-- Providing haptic feedback using the kinect.
+- Providing haptic feedback using the Kinect.

 Similar in that they use 3d maps and haptic feedback.

 - CamIO: a 3D computer vision system enabling audio/haptic interaction with physical objects by blind users.

-Related to extension of project for VR applications but the technology vision and haptic part of technology is similar.
+Related to the extension of the project for VR applications, but the technology vision and haptic part of technology are similar.

 - Enhancing perception for the visually impaired with deep learning techniques and low-cost wearable sensors.

 Similar idea of using deep learning vision and low-cost wearable sensors.

-- A kinect based vibrotactile feedback system to assist the visually impaired.
+- A Kinect-based vibrotactile feedback system to assist the visually impaired.

 Similar project where they use depth map to provide tactile feedback.

 - Electrotactile and vibrotactile displays for sensory substitution systems.

-Checks effectiveness of a vibrotactile dispaly (similar to motor array) for sensory substitution.
+Checks the effectiveness of a vibrotactile display (similar to a motor array) for sensory substitution.

 - Vision Substitution with Object Detection and Vibrotactile Stimulus.